vmwarecloudadvocacy/acme_fitness_demo/kubernetes-manifests/README.md

 ### Order Service

-Before deploying the orders datastore (mongo) and order service please add a secret for the service to use in authenticating with the cache.
+Before deploying the orders datastore (postgres) and order service please add a secret for the service to use in authenticating with the cache.
 *Note: Please replace 'value' in the command below with the desired password text.
 Changing the name of the secret object or the 'password' key may cause deployment issues*

 Before running order please add the following secret: